Financial Aid Information

 All U.S. citizen and permanent resident students in a degree program who want to be considered for need-based aid are required to file a FAFSA.
 California Dream Act (AB 540) eligible students should file the Dream Act Application.
 New international students should contact the International Admissions Office to find out about applicable financial aid options.
 Continuing international students should contact the Financial Aid Office.

-Please note that institutional aid programs are not available for students in post traditional undergraduate programs.
-Students in post traditional undergraduate programs only qualify for federal and state financial aid programs.
+Please note that institutional aid programs are not available for students in online bachelor’s degree programs.
+Students in online bachelor’s degree programs only qualify for federal and state financial aid programs.

 Biola University Award (Biola University Grant for Dream Act Students)